Marco Mendicino

+In a statement issued on January 2, 2025, Mendicino said he would not be running again in the upcoming 2025 federal election, criticizing the Trudeau government for not taking a more pro-Israel stance (such as on the genocide case against Israel).
+On March 10, 2025, newly elected Prime Minister Mark Carney chose Mendicino as his interim chief of staff; he was succeeded by Marc-André Blanchard in July 2025.

 Early life

-Mendicino was born to Italian immigrant parents.
-He studied political science at Carleton University, before attending law school at the University of Windsor.
+Mendicino was born in the City of Toronto to Italian immigrant parents.
+His family's names are on two of the tribute plaques on Villa Charities Italian Canadian Immigrant Tribute.
+He attended St. Michael's Choir School and graduated high school from Michael Power St. Joseph's.
+Following high school, he received a BA (Honours) in political science at Carleton University and a Juris Doctor (JD) from the University of Windsor Law School.
 Later in his career he also studied human resources management at York University's Schulich School of Business.

 As Crown counsel

 Mendicino worked as a federal prosecutor for ten years, during which time he was involved in the handling of the Toronto 18 terrorism case.

 He also worked for the Law Society of Upper Canada, served as the president of the Association of Justice Counsel, and taught as an adjunct professor at Osgoode Hall Law School.

 Political career

 Mendicino was occasional member of the Eglinton—Lawrence Liberal riding executive, and served as legal counsel to provincial Liberal candidate Mike Colle's campaign in 2014.

-42nd Canadian Parliament
+2015–2019

 Mendicino stood for the federal nomination for the 2015 general election.
 He faced a major battle for the nomination after Conservative MP Eve Adams crossed the floor to join the Liberal Party.
 With the support of party leader Justin Trudeau, sought the Liberal nomination in Eglinton—Lawrence.
 Mendicino secured the support of former interim Liberal leader Bob Rae and nearby incumbent MP Judy Sgro.
 He defeated Adams at the July 26, 2015, nomination meeting by 1,936 to 1,100 votes.

 In the general election, Mendicino faced the incumbent Conservative MP Joe Oliver, who was Minister of Finance, as well as a surprise New Democratic Party nominee in former Saskatchewan finance minister Andrew Thomson.
 Mendicino attacked Thomson as a parachute candidate.
 Ultimately, Mendicino won the election.

 On January 30, 2017, Mendicino was appointed as Parliamentary Secretary to the Minister of Justice and Attorney General of Canada serving under Jody Wilson-Raybould.

 On August 31, 2018, he became Parliamentary Secretary to the Minister of Infrastructure and Communities serving under François-Philippe Champagne.